USBGuard/usbguard.github.io/documentation/rule-language.md

 `port-id` is a platform specific USB port identification.
 On Linux it's in the form "b-n" where `b` and `n` are unsigned integers (e.g. "1-2", "2-4", ...).

 `interface-type` represents a USB interface and should be formated as three 8-bit numbers in hexadecimal base delimited by colon, i.e. `cc:ss:pp`.
 The numbers represent the interface class (`cc`), subclass (`ss`) and protocol (`pp`) as assigned by the [USB-IF](www.usb.org/about) ([List of assigned classes, subclasses and protocols](http://www.usb.org/developers/defined_class)).
 Instead of the subclass and protocol number, you may write an asterisk character (`\*`) to match all subclasses or protocols.
 Matching a specific class and a specific protocol is not allowed, i.e. if you use an asterisk as the subclass number, you have to use an asterisk for the protocol too.

+### Example policies

+The following examples show what to put into the `rules.conf` file in order to implement the given policy.

+#### Allow USB mass storage devices (USB flash disks) and block everything else

+This policy will block any device that isn't just a mass storage device.
+Devices with a hidden keyboard interface in a USB flash disk will be blocked.
+Only devices with a single mass storage interface will be allowed to interact with the operating system.
+The policy consists of a single rule:

+    allow with-interface equals { 08:*:* }

+The blocking is implicit in this case because we didn't write a `block` rule.
+Implicit blocking is useful to desktop users because a desktop applet listening to USBGuard events can ask the user for a decision if an implicit target was selected for a device.

+#### Allow a specific Yubikey device to be connected via a specific port.
+Reject everything else on that port.

+    allow 1050:0011 name "Yubico Yubikey II" serial "0001234567" via-port "1-2" hash "044b5e168d40ee0245478416caf3d998"
+    reject via-port "1-2"

+We could use just the hash to match the device.
+However, using the name and serial attributes allows the policy creator to quickly assign rules to specific devices without computing the hash.
+On the other hand, the hash is the most specific value we can use to identify a device in USBGuard so it's the best attribute to use if you want a rule to match just one device.

+#### Reject devices with suspicious combination of interfaces

+A USB flash disk which implements a keyboard or a network interface is very suspicious.
+The following set of rules forms a policy which allows USB flash disks and explicitly rejects devices with an additional and suspicious (as defined before) interface.

+    allow with-interface equals { 08:*:* }
+    reject with-interface all-of { 08:*:* 03:00:* }
+    reject with-interface all-of { 08:*:* 03:01:* }
+    reject with-interface all-of { 08:*:* e0:*:* }
+    reject with-interface all-of { 08:*:* 02:*:* }

+The policy rejects all USB flash disk devices with an interface from the HID/Keyboard, Communications and Wireless classes.
+Please note that blacklisting is the wrong approach and you shouldn't just blacklist a set of devices and allow the rest.
+The policy above assumes that blocking is the implicit default.
+Rejecting a set of devices considered as "bad" is a good approach how to limit the exposure of the OS to such devices as much as possible.